M-Ahsan-Ismail/Tijaarat-Developers/README.md

 ## Accounting__Inv_Bill_Rep_Inherit

--Invoice Report On Bills Customized customized the invoice report on bill, receipts added the analytic distribution column in table and move reference next to date.
+-Invoice Report On Bills Customized customized the invoice report on bill, receipts added the analytic distribution column in table and move reference, GRN, Site spr, project and date fields.